-twelve personnel security
+eleven personnel security

-Some external threats, whether from criminals, terrorists, or competitors seeking a business advantage, may rely upon the co-operation of an 'insider'.
+Some external threats, whether from criminals, terrorists, or extremist groups, may rely upon the co-operation of an 'insider'.

-This could be an employee or any contract or agency staff (e.g. cleaner, caterer, security guard) who has authorised access to your premises.
-If an employee, he or she may already be working for you, or may be someone newly joined who has infiltrated your organisation in order to seek information or exploit the access that the job might provide.
+This could be an employee or any contract or agency staff (e.g. cleaner, caterer, security guard or volunteer) who has authorised access to your premises.
+If an employee, he or she may already be working for you, or may be someone newly joined who has infiltrated your organisation in order to seek information or exploit the access provided.